HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Read about the 2019 Eagles Autism Challenge here.

 Allison Barz Leahy, MD, Receives Young Investigator Award in Cancer Supportive Care

 A warm congratulations to Allison Barz Leahy, MD, a fellow in our Cancer Immunotherapy Program at CHOP, who was named the 2019 recipient of the Anna Braglia Endowed Young Investigator Award (YIA) in Cancer Supportive Care from the Conquer Cancer Foundation of the American Society of Clinical Oncology (ASCO).
 The award, endowed by the Swiss pharmaceutical group, Helsinn, funds clinicians in the final years of their training to aid the transition from a fellowship program to a faculty appointment.
 With the support of the one-year, $50,000 YIA grant, Dr. Leahy will pursue her research project entitled “Symptom monitoring using patient-reported outcomes in newly diagnosed pediatric cancer patients.”
-Dr. Leahy is also a core faculty member at the Center for Pediatric Clinical Effectiveness (CPCE).
+Dr. Leahy is also a core faculty member at Clinical Futures, a CHOP Research Institute Center of Emphasis.

 Read media coverage of the award from Yahoo Finance here.

 Sarah Tasian, MD, Awarded SU2C Innovation in Collaboration Grant